andrewlin808/andrewlin808.github.io/essays/js-beyond-just-j-and-s.md

 What now, after the basics are reviewed?

 Well, it continues with the Athletic Software Engineering (ASE) pedagogy for ICS 314 that involves more WODs and learning the full software engineering technology stack in a high-intensity, time-constrained, and stress-inducing environment.
 It is sure to challenge my time management with having to commit time to the Air Force Reserve Officer Training Corps (AFROTC).
-I look forward to learnign about functional programming and its powerfulness over my familiarization with Object-Oriented Programming, as well as truly feeling like I am a "programmer" or "computer scientist," at least to a higher level than what I currently feel.
+I look forward to learning about functional programming and its powerfulness over my familiarization with Object-Oriented
+Programming, as well as truly feeling like I am a "programmer" or "computer scientist," at least to a higher level than what I currently feel.
 Nonetheless, as it is my career goal to do cyber in the military: the learning continues!